 - Access your financial accounts and steal your money.

 - Commit child identity theft using your child’s information.

 Identity theft can result in immediate financial loss and emotional distress.
 In addition, it can take years to resolve the problem.
 As a result, you may end up dealing with late payments, medical bills, penalties, and so on.

 If your personal accounts are taken over by cybercriminals, you may also lose access to them, and suffer an overall decrease in data privacy..

 9 Identity Theft Signs

-While you can’t completely avoid becoming a victim of identity theft, you can check for signs of a potential fraud before it becomes a major issue.
+While you can’t completely avoid becoming a victim of identity theft, you can check for signs of potential fraud before it becomes a major issue.

 Always keep an eye on your credit reports.
 Also, watch for tradelines that you don’t recognize or remember opening.
 Your credit score is also an indicator of fraud – a sudden inexplicable drop can be a sign that something is not right.